Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Introduction

+This study examines the impact of the proposed three functions on user's mental workload, usability, motivation from enjoyment, efficiency, and dataset quality.
+This analysis encompasses the potential positive and negative consequences, as evidenced by the table.
+In our experiments, to measure the effect of each function (\eg~Hm, CR, and ET), we conducted an ablation study by comparing it with four methods.
+One of them is where all three functions were included (ALL) and the other three methods are where each function was removed.

-Our experiments conducted an ablation study on these expectations.
-To measure the effect of each function (\eg,~ET, CR, and Hm), we conducted experiments by comparing the proposed method (where all three functions were included) with three other methods (where each function was removed).
-Our experiments focused on evaluating the mental workload, usability, and efficiency of users during dataset collection trials using the proposed mobile application-based method.
-The proposed application is equipped with three functions (ET+CR+Hm) for web applications.
-In our experiments, we prepared comparative methods without each application function and performed a thorough evaluation of several aspects.
-First, seven participants answered \textit{NASA Task Load Index} (NASA-TLX)~\cite{Hart1988} questionnaire on mental workload, \textit{System Usability Scale} (SUS)~\cite{Brooke1996} questionnaire on usability, custom questionnaire on enjoyment, and engagement (motivation) immediately after using the application.
-Second, we measured the time taken for the collection trials and calculated the variability of collected datasets.
-This study contributes to the literature in two ways: \begin{enumerate} \item To scale up the applicability of automatically annotating object images, we presented a cloud-sourcing-based mobile application for collecting multi-view image datasets. \item Comprehensive evaluations demonstrated that incorporating the three application functions (ET, CR, and Hm) can lead to dataset collection with less mental workload and time pressure in an engaging and enjoyable manner. \end{enumerate}
+First, seven participants answered the \textit{NASA Task Load Index} (NASA-TLX)~\cite{Hart1988} questionnaire on mental workload, the \textit{System Usability Scale} (SUS)~\cite{Brooke1996} questionnaire on usability, a custom questionnaire on personal information, prior knowledge, prior experiences, and enjoyable features immediately after using the application.
+Second, to evaluate the efficiency and possibility of collecting an unbiased dataset, we measured the time taken for the collection trials and calculated the variation of collected datasets to evaluate the efficiency and bias on the dataset.
+This study contributes to the literature in two ways: \begin{enumerate} \item To scale up the applicability of automatically annotating object images, we presented, developed, and evaluated a mobile application for collecting multi-view image datasets.
+Using the developed system, this study clarified the feasibility of annotation and object detection (\textbf{Section~6}). \item Thorough evaluations clarified the possibility of incorporating the proposed functions (Hm, CR, and ET) can lead to dataset collection with less mental workload, less time pressure, and high dataset variation in an enjoyable manner (\textbf{Sections~5 and 7}). \end{enumerate}